Skip to main content

 Testimonials

-The inclusion of new research topics in the Horizon Europe Cancer Mission and EU4Health work programmes 2024, with emphasis on late effects of treatments, quality of life and survivorship in adolescent and young adult cancers.
+New research topics were included in the Horizon Europe Cancer Mission and EU4Health work programmes 2025, with emphasis on late effects of treatments, quality of life and survivorship in adolescent and young adult cancers.

-The organisation of a thematic session “Improving quality of life of young cancer survivors” at the Research and Innovation days on 21 March 2024.
+The Cancer Mission organised a thematic session “Improving quality of life of young cancer survivors” at the Research and Innovation days on 21 March 2024.

-The organisation of the thematic session Boosting mental health of young cancer survivors” held at the European Heath Forum Gastein on 26 September 2023.
+Similarly, a thematic session Boosting mental health of young cancer survivors” was held at the European Heath Forum Gastein on 26 September 2023.

-The publication of an article in the Horizon magazine on quality of life and survivorship for young cancer patients.
+An article was published in the Horizon magazine on quality of life and survivorship for young cancer patients.